krlhngs/watch-and-code-todoApp/readme.md

 * clicking 'Toggle all' should run 'todoList.toggleAll`

 ## V8
-*it sould have working controls for `.addTodo`
+* it sould have working controls for `.addTodo`
-*it sould have working controls for `.changeTodo`
+* it sould have working controls for `.changeTodo`
-*it sould have working controls for `.deleteTodo`
+* it sould have working controls for `.deleteTodo`
-*it sould have working controls for `.toggleCompleted`
+* it sould have working controls for `.toggleCompleted`

+## V9 Escape from the console
+* There should be an li element for every todo
+* Each li element should contain `.todoText`
+* Each li element should show `completed`